univec-ai/postvec/web/download.md

 ---
-title: Download
+title: Release artifacts
-description: GitHub Release packages, GHCR images, and how to verify them.
+description: GitHub Release packages, GHCR images, publication status, and verification.
 outline: deep
 ---

-# Download
+# Release artifacts

-postvec ships as **GitHub Release assets** and **GHCR images**.
-There is no signed apt/yum repository yet — that is deliberate until key rotation is rehearsed.
-Use the selector for the exact filenames of the current release identity, `0.1.0-1`.
+GitHub Releases and GHCR are the configured publication channels.
+The selector checks GitHub for a published postvec release and links assets only when they exist.
+Until then, it acts as an exact naming reference for locally built artifacts.

+There is no signed apt/yum repository.
+Installation is from downloaded files so the key-rotation and repository lifecycle are not implied before they exist.
+The current release identity is `0.1.0-1`.

 <DownloadPanel />